Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

-Hence, excavation of a case C strip has thus far revealed $c$ increasing steps, followed possibly by another increasing step if and only if the B break path has an out elbow at the same strip and $\mu_{k}=\mu_{k+1}$.
+Note that $x=1$ and $y=0$ corresponds to the break path of face $B$ also having an out elbow along the same strip, since the values of $x$ and $y$ propagated up from the break path of face B. Furthermore, if $x=1$, $y=0$, then $\nu_{k+1}=\nu_{k}-1$ if and only if $\mu_k=\mu_{k+1}$.
+This is because $x=1$ implies $\nu_{k}=\mu_{k}+1$ and $y=0$ implies $\nu_{k+1}=\mu_{k+1}$.
+Hence, excavation of a case C strip has thus far revealed $c$ increasing steps, followed by possibly another increasing step if and only if the B break path has an out elbow at the same strip and $\mu_{k}=\mu_{k+1}$.

-Now consider case D, the other interesting case, with local data is as follows.
+Now consider case D, the other interesting case with local data as follows.